Iowa Pork Industry Center will Offer PQA PlusŪ 2.0 Advisor Certification Sessions

-“Those who wish to become certified for the first time should complete and submit the application form for the May 29 date soon to enable adequate time for evaluation of the application,” he said.
+“Those who wish to become certified for the first time at the May 29 session should complete and submit the application form soon to enable adequate time for evaluation of the application,” he said.
 “Those wanting to recertify also need to keep their specific session deadline in mind when submitting those registration forms and payment.”

 McKean said those who qualify and are interested in the program should download, complete and submit the appropriate form for the desired session date.
 Recertification registration forms also need to be accompanied with payment.
 The schedule list and links to the forms are available on the IPIC website.
 This page also will provide attendance availability for each session, and will list additional sessions scheduled as needed.

 To be eligible to submit an application or recertify as a current advisor, people must meet the following qualifications:

 1. Be a veterinarian, extension specialist or ag educator (defined for this program as a person who spends full time in adult education or at least half time in production training) AND

 2. Have a D.V.M. or B.S. in animal science (or equivalent) AND